hoho/conkitty/README.md

 *key* and *value* are identifiers to access the data from JavaScript expressions. *key* is optional.

-*expr* is a JavaScript expressions returns an array or an object.
+*expr* is a JavaScript expression returns an array or an object.

     template1
         EACH val ([11, 22])